fhtagnn/qmk_firmware/keyboards/kissboard/keymaps/puq/readme.md

 Diacritics key ❖ utilizes a delicate set of layers and macros that call layers to call specific macros.
 Two new functions were added to QMK (»send_diacritica« und »reset_diac_cycle«) to send different unicode characters by repeated keypresses.

 ### Compose Key (double tap del key)
+Useful with rare characters not covered by diacritics key or direct key input (þ,ð,×,ċ,Ł,š,Ş).
-Double tap delete key, then input keys of the combination.
+Linux: Double tap DELETE key (= RGUI), then input keys of the combination.
 Compose function must be enabled within the OS.
-With Windows »WinCompose²« must be installed.
+Windows: Double tap ALT-key (=RALT), »WinCompose²« must be installed and configured.
 Compose is not available with Android.
-Defined trigger key is right Gui/right Windows key.
-Useful with rarer characters not covered by diacritics key or direct key input (þ,ð,×,ċ,Ł,š,Ş).
-The display of characters is dependent on their presence in the font.
+Display of characters depends on their presence in the font.

-### NMB (numbers and navigation)
+### NMB Layer (numbers and navigation)
 Tap and hold: plain numerals on right hand, navigation keys on left hand.
 Double tap toggles lock.

 CUTP > hold = Cut, 	tap = Paste     (min. hold ¼ sec)